Glen

 Plane vs Shortcut

 Plane and Shortcut are both project-management tools built with software teams in mind, and both ship official MCP servers, so they're a natural head-to-head for engineering orgs deciding where an agent should track work.
 They differ in breadth and in being open-source versus SaaS.
 Plane is the open-source project-management tool, and its official server exposes Plane's full API surface across more than twenty modules: manage projects and their features, create/update/search work items, run cycles (sprints) and modules, group work under epics, milestones, and workspace initiatives, triage an intake queue, define custom work-item types and properties, manage states and labels, and log time.
-Shortcut's official server is more concentrated around Stories: search and read stories, get change history, create and update stories, comment, manage tasks and subtasks, add relations (relates-to, blocks, duplicates), attach external links and files, and assign the current user — plus a branch-name helper that returns the workspace-conventional git branch name.
-So this is broad-and-open (Plane) versus story-focused-and-developer-tight (Shortcut).
+Shortcut's official server centers on Stories but reaches further: search and read stories, get change history, create and update stories, comment, manage tasks and subtasks, add relations (relates-to, blocks, duplicates), attach external links and files, and assign the current user, plus full CRUD on Epics, Iterations, and Docs and a branch-name helper that returns the workspace-conventional git branch name.
+So this is broad-and-open (Plane) versus story-centric-and-developer-tight (Shortcut).
 Here is the comparison.

 How they compare